 Investing in a high-quality furnace increases your comfort and helps save on utility bills.
 When buying a furnace, you need to make an informed decision.
 We’ve tried to outline here a few of the essential things you should consider, but we’d be more than happy to assist you in person.
 Our experts at Holbrook Heating & Air Conditioning will provide you with an in-home consultation.
 After we help you select the right unit, we can install it for you.
 We’ll even arrange financing options on approved credit.

 In fact, you can reach out to us for all of your home comfort needs.
-Besides heating and cooling installation and replacement, we perform repairs and maintenance.
+Besides heating installation and replacement, we perform repairs and maintenance.
 We also provide Wi-Fi-enabled thermostats as well as water heater and generator services.
 When necessary, you can count on us for 24/7 emergency repairs, too.
 Our service area includes Albany, Syracuse, Rochester, and the entire surrounding region, so give us a call today to discuss any residential or commercial HVAC issues.